EdgeFirstAI/documentation/docs/models/training/fusion.md

 ## Verify Dataset

 First ensure the dataset is ready to be used for training.
 This means that the dataset is properly annotated and the dataset is properly split with training and validation samples.
-The tutorial [Verify Dataset](../../datasets/tutorials/management.md#verify-dataset) will show what to look for in a dataset before deploying it for training.
+The tutorial [View Fusion Dataset](../../datasets/tutorials/management.md#view-fusion-dataset) will show what to look for in a dataset before deploying it for training.

 ## Specify Project Experiments